sgarza/jsx-transform-loader/README.md

-# JSX transform loader for webpack decoupled from webpack
+# JSX transform loader for webpack decoupled from React

 ## Usage: